EhrmannS/geometr/README.md

     getTable(x = nc_geom, slot = "vert")
     getTable(x = nc_geom, slot = "group")

 Groups of features are called *multi\** features in other packages.
-By lumping several isolated geometric shapes into one multi\* feature, the separate geometries can't be attributed with ancilliary information anymore.
-In a `geom`, multi\* features are separated into distinct (simpler) features (that may contain holes), while the multi\* information is preserved in the variable `gid`.
+By lumping several closed geometric shapes into one multi\* feature, the separate geometric shapes can't be attributed with ancilliary information anymore.
+In a `geom`, multi\* features are separated into distinct (simpler) features, while the attributes of multi\* features are captured by the *groups attribute table*.

     currituck <- getSubset(x = nc_geom, gid == 4)
     getTable(x = currituck, slot = "feat")